tk-o/personal-site/content/blog/making-things-happen/index.md

 ---
 title: Making things happen
 date: 2019-11-16
 description: Your ideas are great, but your actions are better.
-Stop only imaging, start creating.
-One step at a time - always make sure to make it.
+Stop only imaging, start acting.
+One step at a time — just don't forget to make it.
 featuredImage: ./will-o-GtYFwFrFbMA-unsplash.jpg
 featuredImageDescription: A yellow and blue hot air balloon getting ready for a flight at daytime
 ---